 Training: New County Officers School, held every other year in January, is offered to familiarize new office holders with their county duties and current issues important to their office.
-A manual filled with information on county government is given to county officials in attendance.
-In off years a variety of refresher classes and leadership sessions are offered through ISAC University.
+In off years, a variety of refresher classes and leadership sessions are offered through ISAC University.
 Other informational seminars are presented throughout the year as needed.

 Benefits Programs: Several member programs are offered through ISAC.
-ISAC endorses IPAIT, an investment pool for public agencies; Nationwide Retirement Solutions, through partnership with NACo; IMWCA, workers' compensation coverage; ICAP, self-insurance program; Kingston Health and Live; and Wellmark Blue Cross Blue Shield.
-ISAC also has a self-funded group health insurance program currently used by about 25 counties.
+ISAC endorses IPAIT, an investment pool for public agencies; Nationwide Retirement Solutions, through partnership with NACo; IMWCA, workers' compensation coverage; ICAP, self-insurance program; and Group Benefit Partners.
+ISAC also has a self-funded group health insurance program.
 Counties participating in the health insurance program have access to an Employee Assistance Program.